 - test structure and syntax are mostly the same as core Simpletest module has, so developers who dealt with writing Simpletest’s tests will learn the new things fast

-- tests written using this module are running as Drupal native test through Configure->Development->Testing-> Run tests
+- tests written using this module are running as a Drupal native test through Configure->Development->Testing-> Run tests

 - allows test JS

 So, we saw, that the SWD is a powerful tool drastically saving time and efforts of the team members.
-It allows to test some typical functionality (including ajax) whith pre-defined behavior.
+It allows testing some typical functionality (including ajax) with pre-defined behavior.
 This tool can be used to write agile automatic tests and can simplify the regression testing process.